bwpge/obsidian-attachment-renamer/README.md

 >The most specific match is used as the `{custom}` value, ranked by the depth of folders in the match.
 So a match on `foo` is rank 1, the lowest priority, and the match `foo/bar/baz` is rank 3.
 The value for `foo/bar/baz` would be used for `{custom}`, even though `foo` also matched.

 For example, if you wanted the prefix `fbz` to be used for all attachments created in a note under `Foo/Bar/Baz`, you can create a folder template value by right-clicking `Baz` in your explorer and setting the value to `fbz`.
 You can then use `{custom-}` in your template to create a value followed by `{separator}`.

+## Acknowledgements

+This plugin is based on the great work of several other popular projects:

+- [reorx/obsidian-paste-image-rename](https://github.com/reorx/obsidian-paste-image-rename): the main inspiration for this plugin
+- [xRyul/obsidian-image-converter](https://github.com/xRyul/obsidian-image-converter): inspiration for many new features, such as better template syntax and preview in settings tab
+- [Eldritch-Oliver/file-hider](https://github.com/Eldritch-Oliver/file-hider): copied their implementation for managing folder template values (right-click menu and settings UI)